replayio/docs/src/app/test-runners/cypress-io/page.md

 /%}

 {% quick-link
-  title="Record Your CI Test Run" icon="build"
-  href="#"
+  title="Manage your recordings"
+  icon="console"
+  href="/replay-cli/commands"
-  description="Learn how to integrate Replay into your Continuous integration service" /%}
+  description="Learn how to upload, remove and view your recordings using CLI" /%}

 {% quick-link
   title="Replay DevTools"
   icon="jumptocode"
-  href="#"
+  href="/test-runners/overview"
   description="Learn how to use Replay DevTools to debug your tests."
 /%}

 {% quick-link
   title="Test Suite Management"
   icon="treeview"
-  href="#"
+  href="/test-suites/runs-view"
   description="Test Suite Dashboard helps you stay on top of your test suite health."
 /%}